-2.30 A DPIA is simply a type of risk assessment.
+- 2.30 A DPIA is simply a type of risk assessment.
 The UK GDPR provides significant flexibility to decide what structure and form it takes so that it fits with your existing processes.
-As a minimum, a DPIA must:

-- describe how you plan to use the personal data and why; - assess whether it is necessary and proportionate to use the personal data; - assess the risks to the rights and freedoms of the people whose personal data you wish to use; and - set out how you intend to manage these risks.

-2.31 You do not need to do a DPIA every time you use personal data for journalism, but you must do a DPIA whenever you use personal data in a way that is likely to result in a high risk to someone.
-You could also do a DPIA for any other major project involving personal data.

-2.32 You do not need to carry out a DPIA for individual stories.
-You could do a more general DPIA that covers the ways you may use personal data in high risk ways (eg using personal data for investigative journalism).

-2.33 Assessing risk involves considering how likely it is that using personal data will cause harm and how severe any harm could be (see Take steps to protect personal data).
+As a minimum, a DPIA must: - describe how you plan to use the personal data and why; - assess whether it is necessary and proportionate to use the personal data; - assess the risks to the rights and freedoms of the people whose personal data you wish to use; and - set out how you intend to manage these risks. - 2.31 You do not need to do a DPIA every time you use personal data for journalism, but you must do a DPIA whenever you use personal data in a way that is likely to result in a high risk to someone.
+You could also do a DPIA for any other major project involving personal data. - 2.32 You do not need to carry out a DPIA for individual stories.
+You could do a more general DPIA that covers the ways you may use personal data in high risk ways (eq using personal data for investigative journalism). - 2.33 Assessing risk involves considering how likely it is that using personal data will cause harm and how severe any harm could be (see Take steps to protect personal data).
 Much of the day-to-day work of journalists does not involve a high risk to people.
 If you think there may be a high risk, you must consult your DPO, if you have one.

+-[NEW PARA] Ordinarily, you must consult us if a DPIA identifies a high

+Commented [A23]: Ther e is nothing in the ICO's guidance on DPIAs, or the WP29 Guidelines, to suggest that using personal data for investigative journalism would ordinarily be likely to result in a high risk to data subjects risk that you cannot mitigate but, in an appropriate case, the Journalism Exemption may be relied upon to relieve you of that obligation.